-As far as qualifications go, job hiring sites have hinted that companies prefer to hire individuals with master’s or doctorate degrees in mathematics or computer science.
-Aside from educational qualifications, individuals must show proficiency in a number of areas including software, multiple programming languages, and applied research and data science.
+As far as qualifications go, job hiring sites have hinted that companies prefer to hire individuals with masters or doctorate degrees in mathematics or computer science.
+Aside from educational qualifications, individuals must show proficiency in several areas including software, multiple programming languages, and applied research and data science.
 Strong analytical skills, neural networks, and experience with cloud applications are also beneficial to the field.

 Data scientists are expected to be proficient in popular data tools and platforms such as Hive and Pig.
-In addition, they are expected o be highly proficient in statistical computing and performing languages such as Python and SQL.
+Also, they are expected o be highly proficient in statistical computing and performing languages such as Python and SQL.

-Research science is one of the leading career paths in AI.
-Research scientists are charged with the designing, undertaking and analysis of data obtained from controlled laboratory-based investigations, trials and experiments.
+It is one of the leading career paths in AI.
+Research scientists are charged with the designing, undertaking, and analysis of data obtained from controlled laboratory-based investigations, trials, and experiments.
 Glassdoor places the median annual salary at $99,809.

-In order to qualify, individuals are expected to have advanced levels of education including an advanced master’s or doctoral degree in computer science.
-Individuals are also expected to demonstrate extensive knowledge in disciplines and skills in areas such as applied mathematics, machine learning, deep learning and computational statistics.
-Companies often look out for professionals who possess an in-depth understanding of benchmarking and artificial intelligence.
+To qualify, individuals are expected to have advanced levels of education including an advanced master or doctoral degree in computer science.
+Individuals are also expected to demonstrate extensive knowledge in disciplines and skills in areas such as applied mathematics, machine learning, deep learning, and computational statistics.
+Companies often lookout for professionals who possess an in-depth understanding of benchmarking and artificial intelligence.

 Working as a robotic scientist requires at least a bachelor’s degree in an area related to computer science or engineering.
 However, most companies typically hire individuals with higher academic achievements.
 Robotic scientists are required to be proficient in fields related to machine learning, applied mathematics, and multiple programming languages.

-BI developers are expected to deal in large, complex data sets and, for this reason, must be proficient in skill sets such as designing, modeling and maintaining complex data in cloud-based data platforms.
-In addition, BI developers are expected to boast excellent communication and problem solving skills.
-They must also have experience in data mining, SQL queries, SQL Server Integration Services and BI technologies.
+BI developers are expected to deal in large, complex data sets and, for this reason, must be proficient in skill sets such as designing, modeling, and maintaining complex data in cloud-based data platforms.
+Also, BI developers are expected to boast excellent communication and problem-solving skills.
+They must also have experience in data mining, SQL queries, SQL Server Integration Services, and BI technologies.

-With the rapid growth of the AI sector, employers and job opportunities surface on a daily basis.
+With the rapid growth of the AI sector, employers and job opportunities surface daily.
 In this age, individuals can avoid physical job-hunting due to the availability of numerous job-acquisition websites.
 Some of the best online job hunting platforms for the AI-field include: